When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Musical Chairs

-When the music starts, the kids must walk in a line around the chairs.
-When the music stops, everyone needs to hurry and sit in a chair.
-The last person standing is out that round.
-One chair is removed, and the game continues until there is one winner.
+Play music and have the kids walk around the chairs.
+When the music stops, everyone must scramble to sit down.
+The person left standing is out.
+Remove one chair and repeat the process until you crown a winner.

 Mix It Up